 2. Are there twins in there?

 I can’t think of a context where this comment is appropriate, but we all know people who’ve received it!
 Because if you know the person is having twins, you wouldn’t be asking.
 And if they are having twins, they will let you know.
 So, the only context where this is being asked is when you imply a pregnant girl looks huge.
 And in case you’re wondering, this is never helpful to share.
 If she’s huge, she knows it.
 Again.
 I’m saying this from personal experience.
 So, if you only want to comment on the size of her belly, it’s better not to comment.
 Feel free to comment on those things if you think she looks pretty or is glowing!

 A better comment: Pregnancy looks good on you.

 3. Your belly is so tiny!
 Is there really a baby in there?

-A pregnant girl never minds hearing her body looks thin, but her belly is a different thing.
-While you may feel you are complimenting her, you may unintentionally be insulting her by making her wonder why her belly is so small.
+A pregnant woman never minds hearing her body looks thin, but her belly is different.
+While you may feel you are complimenting her, you may unintentionally insult her by making her wonder why her belly is so small.
 She may be having insecurities herself, so you don’t want to add to that.

 A better comment: You carry your baby so well.
 I love your bump!

 4. You don’t know what you’re having, but they tell you they hope it’s a …

 If they ask you, there is nothing wrong with telling someone you are close to why you would love them to have a girl or a boy.
 But that first part is key…if they are asking you.
 They may not want to hear why you think they need a boy if they are not asking you.
 Maybe you are the fourth person that day who has said to them, “I hope you have a boy!”
 This may make them feel like they are disappointing people if they don’t deliver (literally) the gender of preference.
 So, hold your gender preference to yourself unless you are being asked.